 Of course, for life-changing negotiations, it’s best to meet in person.
 If it’s not possible, however, a video conference is as close as you can get.

 Not only do you get to see their reactions and understand how well the negotiations are going, but you also let them express their ideas and concerns face-to-face.

-What is more, if you go for room-based video conferencing, you get to emulate a real boardroom-like environment, which is often absent in a more casual world of web conferencing.
+What is more, if you go for room-based video conferencing, you get to emulate a real boardroom-like environment, often absent in a more casual web conferencing world.

 As a result of these factors, you get to immerse your potential partners/investors into an office environment without having to sustain any travel or venue costs.